 The Metcon series has been specifically designed for weightlifters and cross-trainers.
 It’s also become pretty popular to the shoe’s low platforms and supportive features.
 The latest entry is the Metcon 4, which continues to represent the brand’s tradition of stable yet flexible footwear for extremely intense gym sessions.

 Read our buying guide packed with information to help you decide if these are the right pair of workout sneakers for you.
+And, if you’re interested in the latest version, be sure to check out our Nike Metcon 5 Review.

 Key Features of the Nike Metcon 4